Arclmpulse/group-30-vision/README.md

 ~~_Not detecting correct camera if multiple plugged in_ Not a bug.
 May look into updating code and retrieving the correct camera every single time.~~ Fixed!

-Motion is not perfect.
-Does not track high speed movement well.
+_Motion is not perfect.
+Does not track high speed movement well._ It's better, not perfect.

 ~~Need more accurate focal length + depth of field for output.
 Incorrect values.~~ Fixed!

+Sometimes, the camera feed won't exit properly.
+Not sure why

 ## Changelog
+### Version 4.1
+Changed resolution, loosened the thresholding for detecting round objects.
+Will play around with it later to fix it once it's mounted.

+Added some little changes to fix motion.
+Will need to fix better later once I understand the particle filter.

+Some other bugs came up, will fix later.
+Need to compartmentalize too.

 ### Version 4.0
 Switched to SDK, fixed sensor issues with XYZ coordinates.
 Accuracy seems to be extremely high.